Réunion: Colony of Bourbon, then Réunion (1814–1946)

-On 20 December 1848, Sarda Garriga finally proclaimed the abolition of slavery (20 December was a holiday in Réunion).
-Louis Henri Hubert Delisle became its first Creole governor on 8 August 1852, and remained in this position until 8 January 1858.
+The opening of the Suez Canal in 1869 reduced the importance of the island as a stopover on the East Indies trade route and caused a shift in commercial traffic away from the island.
 Europe increasingly turned to sugar beet to meet its sugar needs.
 Despite the development policy of the local authorities and the recourse to compromise, the economic crisis became evident from the 1870s onwards.
-Subsequently, the opening of the Suez Canal caused a shift in commercial traffic away from the island.
-However, this economic depression did not prevent the modernization of the island, with the development of the road network, the creation of the railroad and the construction of the artificial harbor of the Pointe des Galets.
+However, this economic depression did not prevent the modernization of the island, with the development of the road network, the creation of the railroad, and the construction of the artificial harbor of the Pointe des Galets.
 These major construction projects offered a welcome alternative for agricultural workers.